March 25, 2019 by, Domenic Mangano

 Three season shells are very popular as many folks feel confident, they can finish the interior as time and money allow.
 Do consider this one piece of advice… A building interior cannot be insulated or finished until all the mechanicals are complete, electrical and plumbing should be done before any insulation or interior finish is considered.
 I personally will allow a client to source any items they choose.
 Many prefer this option as it tends to lessen the initial financial burden.
 As a builder I commonly say, “I will do as much or as little as you want”.
 The more I do the higher the cost.
 This answer helps understand the expectations as many of the solutions must be in place before cabinets can be installed.

-Domenic is the President, Founder and Senior Designer of Jamaica Cottage Shop, Inc. he has been building tiny houses since the nineties and currently lives with his partner Sarah in a two-hundred-year-old farm house in Jamaica, Vermont.
+Domenic is the Founder of Jamaica Cottage Shop, Inc. he has been building tiny houses since the nineties and currently lives with his partner Sarah in a two-hundred-year-old farm house in Jamaica, Vermont.